Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Overview of Proofs

 While proving classical security of randomness expansion protocols is mainly appropriate applications of Azuma-Hoeffiding inequality, proving quantum security is much more challenging.
 The proof for the Vazirani-Vidick protocol~\cite{Vazirani:dice} relies on a characterization of quantum smooth min-entropy based on the quantum-security of Trevisan's extractors~\cite{De:2012}.
-We take a completely different approach, without any reference to extractors (for our min-entropy expansion.)
+We take a completely different approach, without any reference to extractors in the main security proof.
+Below we summarize some of the tools used in our proof, which we are hopeful will find applications elsewhere.

-Achieving the results above required developing multiple new techniques.
-We are hopeful that some of the ideas in this paper will also find applications elsewhere.
-We now sketch the main insights and technical contributions from our proofs.
-(The proofs are written out in full detail in the appendix.)

-\item {\bf The application of quantum R{\'e}nyi entropies.} A critical challenge in constructing our proofs was finding the right measure of randomness.
-We use the quantum R{\'e}nyi entropies which were first defined in \cite{JaksicOPP:2011} and further studied in \cite{MullerDSFT:2013, WildeWY:2013}.
-For any $\alpha > 1$, and any density matrix $\rho$ and any positive semidefinite operator $\sigma$, let